the practical kitchen

 • Preheat oven to 400°F. Line a mini muffin tin with muffin liners.

-• In a separate bowl, whisk together room temperature buttermilk, egg, and vanilla.
-Slowly drizzle in melted butter, whisking well until thoroughly combined.
+• In a large mixing bowl, whisk together flour, salt, and baking powder.
+In a separate bowl, whisk together room temperature buttermilk, sugar, egg, vanilla, and orange zest.
+Slowly drizzle melted butter into the liquid ingredients, whisking well until thoroughly combined.

-• Pour liquid ingredients into dry ingredients and gently fold together with a spatula just until combined.
+• Pour liquid ingredients into the dry ingredients and gently fold together with a spatula or mix with a dough whisk just until combined.
 Do not over mix.

 • Cover muffin batter and let rest 30-60 minutes.

-• Meanwhile, rub pink sanding sugar and orange zest together in a bowl to use for muffin topping.
+• Rub pink sanding sugar and orange zest together in a bowl to use for muffin topping.
 The pink sugar can sometimes stain your fingers — wear gloves if you're concerned about this!

-• Use a 2 teaspoon scoop to portion muffin batter into lined mini muffin tin.
-Press a single cranberry deep into the center of each muffin, then use a toothpick to push (or twirl) the batter over the blueberries to hide them.
-Top each muffin with ¼-½ teaspoon orange sugar.
+• Use a 2-teaspoon scoop to portion the muffin batter into the mini muffin tin.
+Press a single cranberry into the center of each muffin, then use a toothpick to push (or twirl) the batter over the cranberries to hide them.
+Top each muffin with the orange sugar.

-• Bake for 13-15 minutes at 400°F. The muffins will not brown on top, but a toothpick inserted should come out clean (as long as you don't piece a cranberry).
+• Bake for 13-15 minutes at 400°F. The muffins will not brown on top, but a toothpick inserted should come out clean (as long as you don't pierce a cranberry).

 • Let cool in muffin tin 5-10 minutes, then remove to a rack to finish cooling completely.